 I thought 2020 and the drama that came with it was over.
 I thought I could return to nights sipping chamomile tea.
 I thought I could exhale.
-But no, a bunch of white people had to breach the Capitol.
+But no, a bunch of white people successfully breached the Capitol.
+If that had been us….

 Do you have any Cabernet on sale?

 Studies conducted in several countries indicated a higher incidence of anxiety, depression and alcohol consumption during quarantine, in addition to lower mental well-being.